How to Wire an Electrical Outlet Under the Kitchen Sink: Wire the NM-B 12/2 cable for the branch circuit to the Ground Fault Circuit Breaker (GFCB).

-Before I wire in the new NM-B 12/2 branch circuit for the new instant hot water dispenser to the ground fault circuit breaker, I need to take care of a small issue: no cable clamps are on several NM cables entering the main panel.
-Cable clamps are required by the National Electrical Code (NEC) to protect the cables from the sharp edges of the knockouts on steel panel box.
+Before I wire in the new NM-B 12/2 branch circuit for the under sink outlet for the instant hot water dispenser, I need to take care of a small issue: no cable clamps are on several NM-B cables entering the main panel.
+Cable clamps are required by the National Electrical Code (NEC) to protect the cables from the sharp edges of the knockouts on steel panel box:

 The cables serve wall outlets and lights in the finished basement – work that was done by the prior homeowners without an electrical permit and proper inspections in an effort to avoid a property tax increase.
 The trouble with having work done without proper permits is you don’t have assurances that quality work will be done by licensed contractors in compliance with the Building Codes.
 Always beware of home improvements undertaken without a proper permits!